-(Tip!
-You will have to disclose through an affidavit how you were able to secure your employment, so make sure that you document the process.
+(You will have to disclose through an affidavit how you were able to secure your employment, so make sure to document the process.
 Take note of how you were able to find the company, the date/s of your interview/s, etc.)

 3. Get visa approval